 Selected summary statistics resulting from the parcel-wise disconnection analysis at p = 0.05.
-Results are either given as number of significant disconnections, number of interhemispheric disconnections : number of Intrahemispheric disconnections or as anatomical label based on BN-246 atlas (Fan et al., 2016) (contributing to percentage of disconnections).
+Results are either given as number of significant disconnections, number of interhemispheric disconnections : number of intrahemispheric disconnections or as anatomical label based on the BN-246 atlas (Fan et al., 2016) (contributing to percentage of disconnections).
 More details can be found in Appendix B, Supplementary Table 3.

-In women, the five disconnections that were most significantly associated with pathological behavioural scores were all right intrahemispheric disconnections involving the thalamus, specifically the occipital and caudal temporal segments of the thalamus.
-In contrast to this, the five most significant disconnections in men were all interhemispheric disconnections involving the right caudoventral ITG.
+In women, the five disconnections that were most significantly associated with pathological behavioural scores were all right intra-hemispheric disconnections involving the thalamus, specifically the occipital and caudal temporal segments of the thalamus.
+In contrast to this, the five most significant disconnections in men were all inter-hemispheric disconnections involving the right caudoventral ITG.

-In women, the disconnection that most significantly was associated with pathological behavioural scores was between the ventrolateral ITG and the occipital Thalamus of the right hemisphere.
+In women, the disconnection that most significantly was associated with pathological behavioural scores was between the ventrolateral ITG and the occipital thalamus of the right hemisphere.

-Table 3: Most significant Parcel-wise disconnections
+Table 3: Most Significant Parcel-wise Disconnections